What Is a Teaser in Sports Betting?

-Some general points about teasers to keep in mind:
+Some general strategies about teasers to keep in mind:

 - Never, ever tease through 0.
 That would mean you’re taking a team that’s -4 to +2.
 Why?
 Because NFL games are designed not to end in ties (and can’t at all in college), so you’re not getting one of the points that you’re paying for.

-- Don’t tease college football games.
+- Don’t tease college football games (or any basketball game).
 The range of outcomes is wider, and even going through key numbers, it’s not profitable.

-- Make sure you’re getting -110 on 6-point, two-team teasers.
+- Make sure you’re getting -120 or better on 6-point, two-team teasers.
 If you’re not getting a fair shake there, you’re probably not getting it on other teasers.